Handling by Tenant definition

 Handling by Tenant means and refer to any installation, handling, generation, storage, use, disposal, discharge, release, abatement, removal, transportation, or any other activity of any type by Tenant or its agents, employees, contractors, licensees, assignees, sublessees, transferees or representatives (collectively, "REPRESENTATIVES") or its guests, customers, invitees, or visitors (collectively, "VISITORS"), at or about the Premises in connection with or involving Hazardous Materials.

-Handling by Tenant means and refer to any installation, handling, generation, storage, use, disposal, discharge, release, abatement, removal, transportation, or any other activity of any type by Tenant or its agents, employees, contractors, licensees, assignees, sublessees, transferees or representatives (collectively, “Representatives”) or its guests, customers, invitees, or visitors (collectively, “Visitors”) in connection with or involving Hazardous Materials at or about the Premises introduced, released, disposed or discharged upon the Premises by Tenant, its Representatives or Visitors.
+Handling by Tenant means and refer to any installation, handling, generation, storage, use, disposal, discharge, release, abatement, removal, transportation, or any other activity of any type by Tenant or its agents, employees, contractors, licensees, assignees, sublessees, transferees or representatives (collectively, “Representatives”) or its guests, customers, or invitees (collectively, “Visitors”), at or about the Premises in connection with or involving Hazardous Materials to the extent such Hazardous Materials were placed on or about the Premises by Tenant, Tenant’s Representatives and Tenant’s Visitors.

 Examples of Handling by Tenant in a sentence